DeepikaMacharla/QA-Portfolio/qa_portfolio_readme.txt

 # Deepika Macharla - QA Test Engineer Portfolio

 Welcome to my QA portfolio!
-This space showcases my practical experience, automation scripts, and testing knowledge.
+This space showcases my practical experience and testing knowledge.
 I have over 3.7 years of experience in both manual and automated testing across banking and telecom domains.

 ---